litesolutions/scm-ssh-plugin/README.md

 This program and the accompanying materials are made available under the terms of the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).
-By downloading the software you agree to be bound the the terms of this license.
+By downloading the software you agree to be bound the terms of this license.

 The scm-ssh-plugin uses the SSH server implementation from the [Apache Mina](http://mina.apache.org/) project.